silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 ![Debug Adapters window](/images/Lab_DebugAdapters.png)

 3. Information about the target hardware and software will appear in Launcher -> Overview tab (together with the Adapter FW and Secure FW version).
 If this does not appear, click on the Launcher button in the top right corner.
-Note: If the Secure FW showed as Unknown, you could click Read FW Version on the right side of it to get the version.
+**Note**: If the Secure FW showed as Unknown, you could click Read FW Version on the right side of it to get the version.
 You may also upgrade the Adapter FW to the latest if it was not the latest yet.

 ![Overview](/images/Lab_ThunderboardOverview.png)

 4. Select the "Preferred SDK" to the latest version.
 For this lab, the latest version of "Gecko SDK Suite" v3.1.1 is used.
 5. Click on "Create New Project" in the upper right hand corner.
 A "New Project Wizard" window should appear.
 6. For this lab, the Bluetooth -> SoC Empty project will be used as the starter project.
 Scroll and select Bluetooth -> SoC Empty.
-Note: to filter the projects, Select/Checked the Bluetooth for the "Technology Type" and empty for "keywords".
+**Note**: to filter the projects, Select/Checked the Bluetooth for the "Technology Type" and empty for "keywords".

 ![Filter](/images/Lab_SocEmptyFilter.png)